 How The Atlanta Swimming Pool Experts Detect A Pool Leak

-While your pool losing water is (somewhat) natural — via splash-out and plain-ol’ evaporation — if you find you’re having to add more than 2 inches of water to your swimming pool on a weekly basis, it’s highly likely that you’re dealing with a pool leak.
+Your pool losing water is natural, both via splash-out and plain-ol’ evaporation.
+But if you find you’re having to add more than 2 inches of water a week, something isn’t right.
+It’s highly likely that you’re dealing with a pool leak.
+But how you detect a pool leak isn’t always simple.

-The first question you may have when a leak is found is “how did the leak happen?”.
-This is a complex question, though, as a leak can come from many sources, including sealant deterioration, wear and tear, and settling of your pool’s foundation.
+The first question you detect a pool leak is, “how did the leak happen?”
+This is a tricky question, though, as a leak can come from many sources.
+Sealant deterioration, regular wear and tear, and settling of your pool’s foundation are all common causes of leaks.
+The source of the leak is also hard to pin down.
 Your pool may leak via your pool accessories, the plumbing, and even through the pool’s lining.

-No matter the source, however, it is of the utmost importance to have your leak repaired by a swimming pool services professional, in order to prevent damage to the structural integrity of your pool.
+However, no matter the source, it is crucial to have your leak repaired by a swimming pool services professional.
+Waiting—or even worse, doing a lousy job fixing the leak—could compromise the structural integrity of your pool.

 The first step to leak repair is detection.
-With that said, the swimming pool professionals you hire will need to have a few questions answered before an inspection, in order to ensure the issue you’re dealing with is (in fact) a leak as opposed to another swimming pool complication.
+With that said, our swimming pool repair professionals will start with a few questions before an inspection to detect a pool leak.
+We want to ensure that the issue you’re dealing with is, in fact, a leak as opposed to another swimming pool complication.
+Learning more about the leak will also help us pinpoint its location.

 Does The Pool Leak When Your Equipment Is On?

-If you’re experiencing a pool leak only when your pool equipment is switched on, this could be an indication of (what is called) a pressure-side return leak.
+If you’re experiencing a pool leak only when your pool equipment is switched on, this could be an indication of what we call a pressure-side or return leak.
+The pressure-side, or return, is the part of your pool plumbing that returns water from the pump to the pool under pressure created by the pump.

 Does The Pool Leak When Your Equipment Is Off?

-If you’re dealing with this type of leak, you’ll likely recognize air in your pump basket, air build-up in the filter tank, and/or air that has bubbled out of the return lines.
+If you’re dealing with this type of leak, you’ll likely recognize air in your pump basket, air build-up in the filter tank, or air that has bubbled out of the return lines.
+When they are working correctly, your pump should only suck in water.
+If it is sucking in air, you may see that reflected in the pump’s pressure gauge as well.

-While a pool that leaks at all times — no matter if the equipment is on OR off — doesn’t rule out plumbing issues, it raises suspicion on the pool’s shell itself, which could be experiencing tears in the vinyl or cracks in the plaster.
+A pool that leaks at all times—no matter if the equipment is on OR off—doesn’t rule out plumbing issues.
+But it raises the suspicion that the problem is in the pool’s shell itself, which could be experiencing tears in the vinyl or cracks in the plaster.

 Hiring A Professional In Atlanta To Repair Your Leak